 It is the maximum diameter of the workpiece that can be passed through the hole in the headstock.

 Other factors for the lathe specification are:

-- Shipping dimension: (length x width x height x weight).
+- v) shipping dimension— length x width x height x weight.

-- In the automobile industry mainly in the crankshaft, woodturning, Glass turning operation, for forming screw threads, also used for reclamation of the parts, and many more.
+Metal working operations, metal spinning, thermal spraying, in automobile industry mainly in the crankshaft, wood turning, Glass turning operation, for forming screw threads, also used for reclamation of the parts, and many more…

 - Power Generation

 - Automobile industries.

 Lathe Machine has numerous advantages, some of them are: